 We’ve been to loads of sports games in Toronto, but we’re always keen to get to more!
-We were lucky enough to be invited to try out the window seats at The Sportsnet Grill – the bar located directly in The Rogers Centre.
+We were lucky enough to be invited to try out the window seats at The Sportsnet Grill – the bar located inside the Toronto Marriott City Centre, overlooking the Rogers Centre.
 If you love stadiums without the overpriced food and beverages, welcome to the best of both worlds.

 It’s like having a box level seat – with huge windows that let you feel part of the action.
 While you can’t hear the actual crowd or action inside the stadium, the bar plays the broadcast commentary, so you’re still getting to hear what’s going on.

 They do a special before the first pitch where you can get cheap beers.
 Pro tip: order quite a few at this time all at once.
 You’re welcome.

 You can book online and reserve a window seat in advance, which we recommend!
 There’s a $50 minimum food and beverage purchase, and for some games you need to pay a per seat viewing fee ($10 for the big games or holidays).
 This seems more than worth it, as they’ve got a decent menu with apps to share, mains and scrummy desserts.
 Plus – it’s so much cheaper than food you can purchase inside the stadium.

 We found a decent amount of vegetarian options on the menu, including your standard veg burger (delicious) and DEEP FRIED MAC ‘N’ CHEESE.
 Come on!
 That just screams deliciousness.

 We got to watch lots of home runs at the game we went to… unfortunately they were pretty much all for the other team.
 It was a bad loss, but hey – it’s their rebuilding period and it’s still great to cheer them on!